 Methods: UPBEAT was a randomised controlled trial which explored the effect of an intensive 8-week antenatal diet and physical activity intervention in 1555 women with a BMI ≥30kg/m2 21.
 The intervention focused on improving insulin sensitivity through reducing dietary glycaemic load, saturated fat intake, and increasing physical activity in comparison to standard antenatal care.
 The participants were from UK inner-city settings of ethnic diversity and high socioeconomic deprivation.
 Details of the intervention inclusion and exclusion criteria have been published previously 21,22.

 The intervention had no effect on the primary outcomes of gestational diabetes and large for gestational age infants.
 However, it was effective at improving maternal dietary intake, reducing gestational weight gain and sum of skinfolds and increasing self-reported physical activity by 36 weeks’ gestation (all p≤0.04).
-In the infants at 6 months of age we have reported that the intervention was associated with a reduction in a measure of adiposity 23; as a cohort analysis in these infants, we have also shown positive associations between measures of appetite, assessed by the Baby Eating Behaviour Questionnaire, and body fat percentage, weight and growth 24.
+In the infants at 6 months of age we have reported that the intervention was associated with a reduction in a measure of adiposity 23; as a cohort analysis in these infants, we have also shown positive assciations between measures of appetite, assessed by the Baby Eating Behaviour Questionnaire, and body fat percentage, weight and growth 24.

 Between August 2014 and October 2017 participants in the UPBEAT study were invited to attend a 3-year post-delivery visit with their children.
 The study design and protocol of the follow-up were approved by the NHS Research Ethics Committee (UK Integrated Research Application System; reference 13/LO/1108).
 The children were included in this analysis if they had 1) attended the follow-up visit at 3-years of age; 2) had eating behaviour and food frequency questionnaires completed by the main caregiver; and 3) had body composition data recorded during the 3-year visit.
 Children were excluded if they were suffering from severe illness or if they were born before 34 weeks’ gestation.